CLEANING AND CARE

 Nickel Plated Zinc hardware has a shiny silver finish and is very light weight.
 It is not recommended for consistent use in water, as it can rust.
 Always dry your hardware after water use.
 Nickel Plating can chip or wear off over time.

-• For snaps that get stuck or are hard to open/close overtime, use a hardware oil spray near the spring to loosen up any dirt, sand or dust that may be hindering the smooth motion of the snap.
+• For snaps that get stuck or are hard to open/close, use a household hardware oil spray near the spring to loosen up any dirt, sand or dust that may be hindering the smooth motion of the snap.